 This newly offered workshop at Choplet will introduce participants to methods for using digital design technologies to create ceramics.
 The workshop will focus on digital 3D modeling and explain how 3D models can be output as physical objects by using digital fabrication methods.
 Participants will learn the basics of 3D modeling and techniques for ‘sculpting’ forms digitally, which can be exported to create 3D prints in various ways.
 Plastic 3D prints can be used in mold-making processes for slip casting, and clay 3D prints can be fired and glazed.
 These methods expand and create new possibilities for designing and making ceramics by combining analog and digital processes.

-The workshops will be held outdoors in the Choplet Garden from 12-3pm Saturdays 24 and May 1.
-(Weather permitting).
+The workshops is for beginners – No previous 3D modeling experience is necessary.
+It will be held from 12-3pm on Saturdays 24 and May 1.
 Tuition: $200

 3D modeling in Rhinoceros (no experience necessary) *